henrique-a/Image-Downloader/README.md

 # Image-Downloader

 ## About
-This is a python script to download all images and image links of a web page.
+This is a python web crawler to download all images and image links of a web page.

 ## Dependencies
  - beautifulsoup4